|

 the book

-will be used to purchase Civil War materials relating to the Confederacy.
+will be used to purchase Civil War materials relating to the Confederacy for the Virginia Room collection.

 BACK TO TOP